JackWFinlay/scriptella-HTTP/README.md

 </etl>
 ```

-Values for type: GET(default), POST, PUT
+Values for type: GET(default), POST, PUT.

-Values for format: String(default), JSON
+Values for format: String(default), JSON.

-timeout is in ms. default vaule is 500
+Timeout is in ms. default value is 500.

 The driver can only be used in a script tag, queries are not implemented.
 Variables are generally specified using the dollar sign ($),
 but can be used without it.
 The variables here represent the names of the headers in the CSV file.